-- Don't pick the fruits until they are fully ripe, because they will not continue ripening off the tree.
+- Don't pick the fruits until they are fully ripe, because peaches will not continue ripening off the tree.
 Ripe fruits will easily pull off the tree with a slight twist.
 They should be starting to soften, but still somewhat firm, and have reached their full color (which will vary with varieties).

 - Peach trees are not long-lived.
 Planting a new tree every 5 - 6 years will ensure you are never without a peach tree.

 - Patio peach trees only grow to about 3 ft. tall and can be kept in containers.
 Gardeners in USDA Zones 4 and colder will need to give these winter protection.